 CULTURE REQUIREMENTS OF PSEUDOMONAS AERUGINOSA (P. AERUGINOSA)

-⇒ Special requirements – Pseudomonas aeruginosa or P. aeruginosa have no complex nutritional requirements and readily grow in an ordinary media like Nutrient Agar medium (NAM).
+⇒ Special requirements – Pseudomonas aeruginosa or P. aeruginosa have no complex nutritional requirements and readily grow in ordinary media like Nutrient Agar medium (NAM).
 Commonly the NAM & MacConkey Agar medium is used for the cultivation of Pseudomonas aeruginosa in Laboratory.

-⇒ Optimum temperature – Pseudomonas aeruginosa has a wide range of temperature that is from 4–40°C but the optimum temperature for most of the strains is 37°C and usually cultivated at this temperature in laboratories.
+⇒ Optimum temperature – Pseudomonas aeruginosa has a wide range of temperatures that is from 4–40°C but the optimum temperature for most of the strains is 37°C and usually cultivated at this temperature in laboratories.

 ⇒ Optimum pH – P. aeruginosa can survive at 5.6– 9.0 pH but the maximum growth observed in between 6.6-7.6 i.e. around slightly acidic to slightly alkaline pH.
 Also, the pH requirements vary as per the strain of Escherichia col.

 ⇒ Oxygen requirements – Pseudomonas aeruginosa (P. aeruginosa) is an obligate aerobic bacterium i.e. grows only in the presence of oxygen.